smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 >
 > If you are using v1, see the [VRF v1 guide](./v1).

-Chainlink VRF (Verifiable Random Function) is a provably-fair and verifiable random number generator (RNG) that enables smart contracts to access random values without compromising on security or usability.
+Chainlink VRF (Verifiable Random Function) is a provably fair and verifiable random number generator (RNG) that enables smart contracts to access random values without compromising security or usability.

 **Table of contents**